AsiyeGokalp/Photon/README.md

 - When the user searches from the search engine, suggest words dropdown in the search engine.

-- The User can see her past searches in the dropdown menu.
+- The User can see her history searches in the dropdown menu.

-- The User can delete the past if she/he wants.
+- The User can delete the history searches if she/he wants.

-- After searching, at the bottom of the search engine, words with similar meanings to the searched word appear on the recommendation, when clicked, a search is made for that word.
+- After searching, at the bottom of the search engine, words with similar meanings to the searched word appear on the recommendation part, when clicked on a word, a search is made for that word.

 ![Page view](./images/pt2.png)